clipmagic/DropboxAPI/README.md

     ?>
 ```

 Once you have entered the token in the module configuration, you can unpublish this page.
-Acquiring the token this way allows you to change the PW/Dropbox user later.

 ## Usage